How To Play Handheld Pipe Chimes

 - Hand out all the chimes needed in the song to each person (each chime has a number on it).

-- Everyone playing a chime will need a striker to hit the chime with.
+- Everyone playing a chime will need a metal striker to hit the chime with.

 - Everyone will hold their chime by the black loop handle so it hangs freely without touching anything.